caplin/project-templates/pricing-template-dotnet/README.md

     *   `git clone https://github.com/caplin/project-templates.git`

-1. Copy the template directory `pricing-template` and rename it to the name of your new project (for example, MyPricingAdapter):
+1. Copy the template directory `pricing-template` and you may rename it to the name of your new project (for example, MyPricingAdapter):

     ```bash
     cp -r ./pricing-template-dotnet ~/src/MyPricingAdapter